-If your organization is new or was dissolved (went one academic year without registering; i.e., Fall 2021 and Spring 2022), click "New Organization Registration" below for information about this semester's dates and the process to get approved and registered.
+If your organization is new or was dissolved (went one academic year without registering; i.e., Fall 2021 and Spring 2022), click "New Organization Registration" below for information about 2022-2023 dates and the process to get approved and registered.

 Privileges of Registration

 Registration with Student Activities has its privileges, as indicated in UNT Policy 07.019.
 Only currently registered student organizations are entitled to the following: